peterjc/thapbi-pict/docs/custom_database/examine_db.rst

-This example follows on from :ref:`custom_database_building`, and assumes you have used ``thapbi_pict curated-import`` with the provided FASTA file (based on Supplementary Table 3 in Redekar *et al* 2019), and created a THAPBI PICT database named ``Redekar_et_al_2019_sup_table_3.sqlite``.
+This example follows on from :ref:`custom_database_building`, and assumes you have used ``thapbi_pict curated-import`` with the provided FASTA file (based on Supplementary Table 3 in Redekar *et al.* 2019), and created a THAPBI PICT database named ``Redekar_et_al_2019_sup_table_3.sqlite``.

 As the extension might suggest, this is an Sqlite v3 database, and can be